labgem/microscope-user-doc/docs/content/metabolism/microcyc.rst

 .. image:: img/microcyc.png

 ..
 Warning::
-   Access to MicroCyc, requires authentification.
+   Access to MicroCyc, requires authentication.
    The password is generated internally and has a limited lifespan (generally speaking you should not need to enter this password but pages that link to MicroCyc results will usually show it in case your browser asks for login).
-   This means that if you keep a page open, the password may become invalid and thus you wont be able to refresh the page.
+   This means that if you keep a page open, the password may become invalid and thus you won't be able to refresh the page.
    In that case, refresh the page linking to MicroCyc and reopen the link.